 4. Work history

 This last part of your biodata is almost self explanatory.
-Here you add your work history - your professional experience.
+Here you add your work history - your professional experience and skills.
 But don’t just name a list of all the companies you’ve worked for your entire life.
 There’s much more to this part than that.

 First, you should try to note down the keywords from the job ad.
-Did the description look anything like this:
+If the description looks anything like this:

 Role and responsibilities: